maxmandel/Practice-Problems/README.md

-This is a repository for my solutions to some of the more interesting practice problems I've been doing, on Leetcode and HackerRank.
+This is a repository for miscellaneous practice problem solutions.